 Get Domain Name Appraised It’s A Valuable Piece Of Cyber Real Estate

-In a landmark case, the 9th US Circuit of Appeals has stated that domain names, despite their virtual nature, should be treated exactly as a “plot of land, would be, thus cyber Real Estate.
+In a landmark case, the 9th US Circuit of Appeals has stated that a domain name should be treated exactly as a “plot of land,

 This is a huge victory for all domain name registrants, not just for Gary Kremen who had a lawsuit against Network Solutions (NSI) allowing the theft of his Sex.com domain name.